authelia/authelia/docs/content/en/integration/openid-connect/introduction.md

 |    amr    | array[string] |       *N/A*        | An [RFC8176] list of authentication method reference values |
 |    azp    |    string     |    id (client)     |                    The authorized party                     |
 | client_id |    string     |    id (client)     |                        The client id                        |

+### offline_access

+This scope is a special scope designed to allow applications to obtain a [Refresh Token] which allows extended access to an application on behalf of a user.
+A [Refresh Token] is a special [Access Token] that allows refreshing previously issued token credentials, effectively it allows the relying party to obtain new tokens periodically.

+Generally unless an application supports this and actively requests this scope they should not be granted this scope via the client configuration.

 ### groups